landnthrn/SmartAutoAction.ahk-by-landn.thrn/README.md

 ---

-# If you want it to start on PC loadup
+# If you want it to start on PC loadup:

 Create a shortcut for the .bat file of your preference *(With `Shift + Q` keybind or without)*